-- The Thing class (or sub-classes) may be instantiated in the data of the descriptor attribute of the <semanticDescriptor> child resource of any resource type that allows a <semanticDescriptor> child resource: - The instance is identified using the using the rdf:about attribute that contains a URI that is unique within the oneM2M Solution. - NOTE 4: The choice of a suitable unique URI is out of scope of oneM2M. - The range of an instantiation of Object Property "hasThingRelation" that links the instance of the Thing to the instance of a second Thing shall be annotated with an Annotation Property: resourceDescriptorLink which shall contain a reference to the resource of type <semanticDescriptor> that instantiates the second Thing. - NOTE 5: This reference could refer to Thing, or a Device (as a sub-class of Thing). - The range of an instantiation of an Object Property "hasThingProperty" that links the instance of the Thing to an instance of a ThingProperty shall be annotated with an Annotation Property: resourceDescriptorLink which shall contain a reference to the resource of type <semanticDescriptor> that instantiates the ThingProperty<semanticDescriptor>. - The TingProperty class (or sub-class) shall be instantiated in the data of the descriptor attribute of the <semanticDescriptor> of the Thing or of a separate <container> or <flexContainer>.
+- The Thing class (or sub-classes) may be instantiated in the data of the descriptor attribute of the <semanticDescriptor> child resource of a <container> or <flexContainer> resource: - The instance is identified using the using the rdf:about attribute that contains a URI that is unique within the oneM2M Solution. - NOTE 4: The choice of a suitable unique URI is out of scope of oneM2M. - The range of an instantiation of Object Property "hasThingRelation" that links the instance of the Thing to the instance of a second Thing shall be annotated with an Annotation Property: resourceDescriptorLink which shall contain a reference to the resource of type <semanticDescriptor> that instantiates the second Thing.

+NOTE 5: This reference could refer to Thing, or a Device (as a sub-class of Thing).

+- The range of an instantiation of an Object Property "hasThingProperty" that links the instance of the Thing to an instance of a ThingProperty shall be annotated with an Annotation Property: resourceDescriptorLink which shall contain a reference to the resource of type <semanticDescriptor> that instantiates the ThingProperty <semanticDescriptor>. - The ThingProperty class (or sub-class) shall be instantiated in the data of the descriptor attribute of the <semanticDescriptor> of the Thing <container> or <flexContainer>.

-The instance is identified using the rdf:about attribute that contains the URI of the Thing concatenated with the letter "" and the class name of the ThingProperty (e.g. [some out of scope Thing URI]MyThingProperty):
+The instance is identified using the rdf:about attribute that contains the URI of the Thing concatenated with the letter "" and the class name of the ThingProperty (e.g. [some (potentially out of oneM2M scope) Thing URI]MyThingProperty).